 Patricia Robinson has been a native of Philadelphia since moving from Maryland in her early childhood; Pat is a MALT board member and has been active on the MALT Ball Committee for two years.
 Her professional background includes experience has been in the private sector and the health care industry.
 She currently works in Human Resources for a leading health care provider that employs the largest number of employees in the city of Philadelphia.
 She served as a co-block captain, volunteered at homeless shelters, the Philadelphia Flower Show and provides pro bono notary service.
-Pat is a certified Dom Care provider for the Philadelphia Corporation for Aging and is serves as an Election Board clerk.
+Pat is a certified Dom Care provider for the Philadelphia Corporation for Aging and serves as an Election Board clerk.
 She very much enjoys interior decorating, architecture, comic movies, and reaching out to help whomever she can.

 Bob Rossman has many years of experience in computer technology.
 He began working as a computer programmer for INA (now Cigna) in 1970, when computing was on mainframes and employed punch cards.
 Now retired, his last position was providing technical support for a software company.
 His other interests include politics, bike riding and cooking, all of which he has turned into courses for MALT.
 He has served on the board of Weavers Way Co-op and the Chestnut Hill Community Association.
 He is currently treasurer of the Interfaith Hospitality Network of Northwest Philadelphia, and president of the Mt.
 Airy Community Services Corp.
-He has been on the MALT Board for over 25 years; over that time he has helped with computers and a host of other tasks and is currently the treasurer and is on its building committee.
+He has been on the MALT Board for over 25 years; over that time he has helped with computers and a host of other tasks and is currently the treasurer and serves on the building committee.

 Karen Taylor Young is a native Philadelphian, and a 28-year resident of Mt Airy.